-99221 Initial hospital care, per day, for the evaluation and management of a \$6.50 patient which requires these three key components: a detailed or comprehensive history, a detailed or comprehensive examination, and medical decision making that is straightforward or of low complexity.
-Usually, the problem(s) requiring admission are of low severity.
+99221 Initial hospital care, per day, for the evaluation and management of a patient which requires these three key components: a detailed or comprehensive history, a detailed or comprehensive examination, and medical decision making that is straightforward or of low complexity.
+6.50 Usually, the problem(s) requiring admission are of low severity.
 Practitioners typically spend 30 minutes at the bedside and on the patient's hospital floor or unit.
-99222 Initial hospital care, per day, for the evaluation and management of a \$6.50 patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity.
-Usually, the problem(s) requiring admission are of moderate severity.
+99222 Initial hospital care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity.
+6.50 Usually, the problem(s) requiring admission are of moderate severity.
+Practitioners typically spend 50 minutes at the bedside and on the patient's hospital floor or unit.

-Initial hospital care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity.
+99223 Initial hospital care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity.